 - Brave Browser — Just like Chrome, but no ads and you get rewarded if you choose to view ads.
 Read about why I recommend Brave here.

-- Microsoft Edge — You probably won’t believe me, but I think Edge is a good browsers too.
+- Microsoft Edge — Mac fans can appreciate Microsoft software too, I think Edge is a good web browser.

 - KeePassXC — To store my passwords which are not in the built-in keychain.
 No, I don’t trust SaaS to store my passwords.